Morocco is a country made for driving and offers freedom to explore the more unusual routes in your own time.

 Cyclists and pedestrians often have poor traffic awareness.
 Roads are often busy with people (including groups of schoolchildren), bicycles, horse and carts, donkeys and so on.

-Mountains High and Middle Atlas passes are often closed due to snow in winter.
+High and Middle Atlas passes are often closed because of snow in winter.
 Seek local advice before travelling, or check the road signs along the routes.

-- Pick up a constat amiable form in case you have an accident; they can be purchased at tabacs in cities.
+Pick up a constat amiable form in case you have an accident; they can be purchased at tabacs (corner shops) in cities.